FRAGt4g/Code-Checker-Webapps-Final/README.md

 ### Tools Used
 - Python
+- HTML
+- CSS
-	- Libraries:
+- JS

+#### Libraries used
 - Flask (for connecting to the website)
 - subprocess (for running terminal level commands)
 - gspread (for connecting to google sheets)
 - oatuh2client (for connecting to google sheets)
 - re (for using Regular expressions for checking requirements)
 - json (for translating python variables into JSON format to be used in javascript functions)
-- HTML
-- CSS
-- JS

 ## Structure
 ```